-Benefit Description You After the calendar pay year deductible Orthopedic and prosthetic devices (cont.)
-Standard Option High Option Internal prosthetic devices, including cochlear implants, if billed by other than a hospital.
-Insertion of an implanted device is covered under the Surgery benefit; PPO: 10% of the Plan's allowance PPO: 10% of the Plan's allowance see Section 5(b).
-Non-PPO: 10% of the Plan's allowance and any difference between our Non-PPO: 10% of the Plan's allowance and any difference between our Note: Call us at 1-800-410-7778 for details about coverage and information about orthopedic and prosthetic PPO providers. allowance and the billed amount allowance and the billed amount Note: We will only cover the cost of a standard item.
+Benefit Description You After the calendar Orthopedic and prosthetic devices Standard Option Value Plan Orthopedic and prosthetic devices (see Definitions , Section 10) when recommended by an MD or DO, including: PPO: 10% of the Plan's allowance PPO: 20% of the Plan's allowance Artificial limbs and eyes; stump hose Non-PPO: 10% of the Plan's Non-PPO: 40% of the Plan's Custom constructed braces allowance and any allowance and any • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy difference between our allowance and the billed amount difference between our allowance and the billed amount • Internal prosthetic devices, including cochlear implants, if billed by other than a hospital.
+Insertion of an implanted device is covered under Surgical procedures , Section 5(b).
+Note: Call us at 1-800-410-7778 for details about coverage and information about orthopedic and prosthetic PPO providers.
+Note: We will only cover the cost of a standard item.
 Coverage for specialty items such as bionics is limited to the cost of the standard item.
-Not Covered: All charges All charges Orthopedic and corrective shoes unless attached to a brace Arch supports, heel pads and heel cups Foot orthotics and related office visits • Lumbosacral supports, corsets, trusses, elastic stockings, support hose, and other supportive devices Prosthetic replacements provided less than 3 years after the last one we covered unless a replacement is needed for medical reasons Penile prosthetics Customization or personalization beyond what is necessary for proper fitting and adjustment of the items Durable medical equipment (DME) Standard Option High Option Durable medical equipment (DME) is equipment and supplies that: PPO: 10% of the Plan's allowance PPO: 10% of the Plan's allowance Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 30% of the Plan's allowance and any Non-PPO: 30% of the Plan's allowance and any 2.
-Are medically necessary; difference between our difference between our Are primarily and customarily used only for a medical purpose; allowance and the billed amount allowance and the billed amount Are generally useful only to a person with an illness or injury; 5.
-Are designed for prolonged use; and 6.
-Serve a specific therapeutic purpose in the treatment of an illness or injury.
-We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment, such as: Oxygen and oxygen equipment; • Dialysis equipment; • Wheelchairs; Hospital beds;
+Not Covered: All charges All charges • Orthopedic and corrective shoes unless attached to a brace • Arch supports, heel pads and heel cups • Foot orthotics and related office visits • Lumbosacral supports, corsets, trusses, elastic stockings, support hose, non-custom hinged knee braces and other supportive devices • Compression/support sleeves, except for treatment of lymphedema and severe burns • Prosthetic replacements provided less than 3 years after the last one we covered unless a replacement is needed for medical reasons Penile prosthetics • Customization or personalization beyond what is necessary for proper fitting and adjustment of the items Durable medical equipment (DME) Standard Option Value Plan Durable medical equipment (DME) is equipment and supplies that: PPO: 10% of the Plan's allowance PPO: 20% of the Plan's allowance Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 30% of the Plan's allowance and any Non-PPO: 40% of the Plan's allowance and any 2.
+Are medically necessary; difference between our difference between our 3.
+Are primarily and customarily used only for a medical purpose; allowance and the billed amount allowance and the billed amount Are generally useful only to a person with an illness or injury; 5.
+Are designed for prolonged use; and